The 7 most common mistakes kids make on their college applications

 During such a stressful time, students may make obvious mistakes that could end up crushing their college dreams.

-Business Insider talked to Abby Siegel, a college-entrance consultant with 19 years of experience, who shared the seven most common mistakes college applicants make.
+Business Insider talked to Abby Siegel, a college-entrance consultant with 19 years of experience, who shared the eight most common mistakes college applicants make.

 1. Using generic reasons for choosing a college.
 Students shouldn’t say they want to go to a particular school because of classroom size or teacher-student ratios.
 That answer is too generic because there are plenty of colleges with small classroom sizes.
 They should really investigate something unique they like about the school and express that in the admissions essay.